Measurement of ion acceleration and diffusion in a laser-driven magnetized plasma: Results

 One possible explanation for deceleration is the charged-particle stopping power of the plasma --- the magnitude of this effect can be calculated following a generalized Fokker-Planck equation \cite{Li1993a, Li1993b} which accounts for both small and large-angle binary collisions:

-where $\omega_p$ is the plasma frequency and $\ln\Lambda_b$ is the Coulomb logarithm.
-Using the experimentally constrained plasma conditions in Table I, the electron-ion stopping dominates, with values of $-0.37$ and $-0.58$ MeV for $Z_c=16.1$ and $Z_c=20.3$, respectively, assuming a path length of 2 mm.
+where $v_\mathrm{c}$ is the initial ion beam velocity, $\omega_\mathrm{p}$ is the plasma frequency, and $\ln\Lambda_\mathrm{b}$ is the Coulomb logarithm.
+Using the experimentally constrained plasma conditions in Table I, the electron-ion stopping dominates, with values of $-0.37$ and $-0.58$ MeV for $Z_\mathrm{c}=16.1$ and $Z_\mathrm{c}=20.3$, respectively, assuming a path length of 2 mm.
 This magnitude of deceleration cannot account for the observed shifts in mean energy.
 Similarly, the expected parallel diffusion associated with Coulomb collisions is found to be negligible ($\ll1$ eV) under the experimental conditions, due to the high initial velocity of the ion beam.

 The results can be compared with theoretical predictions, considering two candidate mechanisms informed by previous theoretical work \cite{Moczulski2024}.
 The first is second-order Fermi acceleration \cite{Beyer2018}, originally proposed to account for the origin of high-energy cosmic rays by interactions between particles and mirror fields in the interstellar medium \cite{Fermi1949}.
 This process can be generalized to a diffusive interaction between charged particles and magnetized plasma turbulence.
 For this experiment, as the ion beam traverses the interaction region, the ions undergo many deflections by magnetic fluctuations which result in a total energy change of